The Ontology of Compositeness Within Quantum Field Theory: The problem of ordinary objects

 \syllog{P1) Both the frog and the tree are just an arrangement of atoms } {P2) You define a new object, called a trog, which consists of the frog and the tree.
 A trog is also just an arrangement of atoms} {C) Trogs exist in the same way as trees and frogs.}

 My initial objection is, maybe predictably, with premise 1, frogs and trees are poles in an S-matrix and hence cannot be rigorously thought of as being an arrangement of atoms.
-A trog, however, is not a pole in an an S-matrix and although I am not necessarily against extending the meaning of the word "object" to include entities like trogs, the fact that a trog is not an S-matrix pole means it exists in a different way to trees and frogs.
+A trog, however, is not a pole in an S-matrix and although I am not necessarily against extending the meaning of the word "object" to include entities like trogs, the fact that a trog is not an S-matrix pole means it exists differently to trees and frogs.

 An alternative way of seeing this is to note that the argument above rests on the fact that trees, frogs and trogs are all just arrangements of atoms - and all arrangements of atoms exist in the same sort of way - and it is this fact that must be rejected without a rigorous definition of compositeness.